premchander-revature/interviewquestions/Java Automation/testing-fundamentals-IS.md

 ---

-17. What is the difference between Feature and Bug?
+17. What is the difference between a Feature and a Bug?

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)